ERISA Lawyers in Seattle, Washington

 How do I file a complaint Under ERISA?

-To file a complaint under ERISA, you must usually submit a pre-suit appeal of the denial of your benefits to the ERISA plan administrator, subject to a few exceptions.
+Before filing a lawsuit under ERISA, you must usually submit a pre-suit appeal of the denial of your benefits to the ERISA plan administrator, subject to a few exceptions.
 If your appeal is denied, only then may you proceed with filing a lawsuit.
 You may challenge a denial of benefits in state or federal court, and any party may remove the case to federal court if it desires.

 The exhaustion requirement only applies to suits for benefits under 29 U.S.C. §1132(a)(1)(B).
 Suits for plan-wide relief, suits for interference with protected rights, and suits for other appropriate equitable relief may be filed without first appealing to the plan administrator.
 Such suits may only be filed in federal court.